 - Do not shrug shoulders

-Fitness results don't always come from the duration of your workouts but the intensity.
-So long as you are using quality repetitions, focusing on muscle activation, and progressing your workouts over time, 15 minutes is lots of time to challenge your muscles, especially your upper arms, and see results.
+Fitness results don't always come from the duration of your workouts but from the intensity.
+So long as you are using quality repetitions, focusing on muscle activation, and progressing your workouts over time, 15 minutes is a lot of time to challenge your muscles, especially your upper arms, and see results.

 It is definitely possible to build muscle with short workouts.
 The goal is to ensure that you make every repetition count, keep constant tension on the upper body, and slowly progress your workout intensity over time.